influxdata/influxdb-client-js/influxdb-client-apis.taskupdaterequest.every.md

 ## TaskUpdateRequest.every property

-Override the 'every' option in the flux script.
+Update the 'every' option in the flux script.

 <b>Signature:</b>